Peta Buscombe, Baroness Buscombe: Political career

 She stood as the Conservative candidate in Slough at the 1997 General Election.
-She became Conservative party Vice-Chairman for development 1997 to 1999.
+She became Conservative party vice-chairman for development 1997 to 1999.
 Numerous positions as Shadow Minister or Lead spokesperson House of Lords 1999 to 2007 including Education and Skills; DCMS; Home, Constitutional and Legal Affairs; Cabinet Office; Social Security and Trade & Industry.

 On 23 July 1998 she was created a Life peer as Baroness Buscombe, of Goring in the County of Oxfordshire.
 She has been a Conservative front bench spokesman in the House of Lords on several briefs including Business, Innovation and Skills; Culture, Media and Sport; Education; and Home Constitutional and Legal Affairs; and was also a member of the Joint Committee on Human Rights.

 Her voting record has been summarised from Public Whip.
 She has voted moderately against introducing ID cards, more EU integration, a stricter asylum system and the hunting ban.
 She has voted in favour of taking steps to combat climate change.
 She voted moderately for greater autonomy for schools.

 On 21 December 2016, she was appointed as Baroness in Waiting (i.e. government whip in the House of Lords).
 She was lead Spokesperson for DCMS, BEIS and MOI 2016 to 2017.

 She became Government Minister for Work and Pensions, House of Lords, June 2017 – July 2019.
 During that time she was the small business champion, work and pensions.
-She represented the Department for Work & Pensions at UN Convention of Human Rights of Persons with Disabilities 2019, Soeul Winter Paralympics 2018, G7 Labour & Employment Ministers Meeting on Diversity in Employment and the Future of Work, Paris 2019, and G20 meeting on Equality in the Workplace and the Future of Work, Argentina 2018.
+She represented the Department for Work & Pensions at UN Convention of Human Rights of Persons with Disabilities 2019, Seoul Winter Paralympics 2018, G7 Labour & Employment Ministers Meeting on Diversity in Employment and the Future of Work, Paris 2019, and G20 meeting on Equality in the Workplace and the Future of Work, Argentina 2018.

 Numerous Committees in Parliament: including Digital and Communications Committee from 2019, Joint Committee for the National Security Strategy 2015 to 2017, Joint Committee on Human Rights 2015 to 2016.